Trump International Hotel and Tower (New York City): Current hotel and condominiums

 French chef Jean-Georges Vongerichten was hired to operate Jean-Georges, a ground-story restaurant at the Trump International Hotel and Tower.
 Jean-Georges, a Michelin-starred restaurant, serves New French cuisine.
 The Jean-Georges restaurant space was designed by Adam Tihany, who arranged the space with both a cafe and a main dining room.
 Adjacent to it is Nougatine, a bar also operated by Vongerichten.
 Also within the hotel is a fitness center, a 6000 ft2 spa, as well as a business center and a 15-seat boardroom.
 The fitness center has an indoor pool measuring 55 ft long.

 The lower portion of the tower, below the 17th story, is used for hotel rooms.
 There are 168 hotel units owned by GE and Galbreath.
 The units include suites as well as one-bedroom and two-bedroom units.
 Each unit has a kitchen and large closets; originally, the rooms were all equipped with electronics like a VCR, CD player, fax machine, and TV.
 Forty of the suites have two bedrooms; each of these has an entry foyer with a toilet, as well as two bathrooms and a living room.
 In addition, each hotel guest is allowed to use the "Trump Attaché" concierge service.
 A New York Times critic described the original decor as "not exactly homey" but "highly effective" for a one-night stay.
 After a renovation in 2010, each room was upgraded with an HDTV.

 There are 156 condominium residences on the upper 27 stories.
 Costas Kondylis designed the layout of the residences.
 When the renovation had been completed in 1996, there had been 166 condominiums, each of which had 10 ft ceilings and 9 ft windows.
 The living spaces cover up 5500 ft2 each.
 The condominium units vary in size and arrangement.
 For instance, one studio apartment has an open kitchen, as well as a long entrance gallery and large closet, while one of the one-bedroom units contains an enclosed kitchen.
-Some of the two- and three-bedroom units include a living/dining area, kitchen, and entrance gallery, while others include an entrance foyer, a living room/library, a dining alcove, and a kitchen.
-One four-bedroom unit on floor 48 has a separate foyer, living room, dining room, and library.
+Some of the two- and three-bedroom units include a living/dining area, kitchen, and entrance gallery, while others include an entrance foyer, a living room–library, a dining alcove, and a kitchen.
+Seven of the units are larger than the others and are classified as "A-line" units; one of these, a four-bedroom unit on floor 48, has a separate foyer, living room, dining room, and library.
 Trump's penthouse, on floor 52 (the 44th story), had five bedrooms with marble-clad hallways and bathrooms.

 Trump was highly involved in selecting materials for the interior, choosing different woods for each of the three lobbies and picking the marble in the master bathrooms.
 He also picked finishes for the units' kitchens and bathrooms, spending $10,000 to $25,000 more per unit than he had at his earlier Trump Tower.